Kar1stan/TerraformASGProject/README.md

 # TerraformASGProject
-Terraform project using AWS Auto Scalling Group and ALB load balancer,creating cluster of web servers on Ubuntu with "Hello World".
+Terraform project using AWS Auto Scalling Group and ALB load balancer,creating cluster of web servers on Ubuntu with "Hello World",also creating MySql database.

 ## 💻 Topics